hhuuggoo/thedoctor/README.md

 ### thedoctor
-Python function input validation.
+The doctor is a library that makes python function input validation easy.
+The motivation is to make it easier to deal with large (often enterprise) code bases, where you look at a function and have no idea what it's supposed to take, or return.
+Secondary motivation is to catch problems as early as possible in a stack trace.

 The main entrypoint is the `validate` decorator.
 The `validate` decorator takes key word arguments, whose names should match the parameters to your function.
 Each field accepts either a list of validators, or a single validator.
 If a validator is specified as a type or a tuple, it is assumed that the intention is for type checking.
 Validators are merely functions which take the